The history of Yonge and Dundas back when it was cool

 At this time, the northeast corner was home to the Brown Derby Tavern, which opened in 1949 and was a mainstay at the intersection.
 A far cry from Jack Astor's, the Derby was a rough-around-the-edges Toronto institution.

 In other words, it wasn't a tourist trap.
 Yonge and Dundas wasn't just a shopping destination; it was a place you could drink.
-Even the now shuttered Hard Rock Cafe, which opened a block south in 1978 (four years after the Derby closed), was a vibrant place back then.
+Even the now shuttered and replaced Hard Rock Cafe, which opened a block south in 1978 (four years after the Derby closed), was a vibrant place back then.

 The whole strip of Yonge St. was focused on a more adult brand of entertainment during this period, be that cocktails, live music or lap dances.